A tutorial on learning from preferences and choices with Gaussian Processes

-where $p(u(X^*)|u(X))$ is defined in \eqref{eq:prediGP}. \end{MethodB} \end{SnugshadeB} Note that, the above model is structurally similar to Model \ref{Model:1}.
-Therefore, we can use the same approach to compute the predictive distribution \eqref{eq:posteriorexactpredgaussian} via lin-ess and to learn the hyperparameters $\boldsymbol{\theta}, \sigma^2$.
+where $p(u(X^*)|u(X))$ is defined in Proposition \ref{eq:prepost}.
+Inference is carried out according to Algorithm \ref{alg:1}, where the Laplace's approximation is used in A2 and MCMC (lin-ess) in A3. \end{MethodB} \end{SnugshadeB} Note that, the above model is structurally similar to Model \ref{Model:1}.
+Therefore, we can use the same approach to compute the predictive distribution \eqref{eq:posteriorexactpredgaussian} via lin-ess and to learn the hyperparameters $\boldsymbol{\theta}$, including $\sigma^2$.

 Finally, observe that, if the pairs in the preference dataset are unique (the same object is only compared once), this model is equivalent to Model \ref{Model:Probit}.

 \begin{example} We consider the set of temperatures $\mathcal{X}=\{10,11,12,\dots,25\}$ and, for each temperature, we generated a realisation of observed temperature $o(x_i)=u(x_i)+v(x_i)$, with $u$ as in Figure \ref{fig:hometemp1} and $v(x_i)$ sampled from independent Gaussian distributions with $\sigma=0.1$.
 We then generated $80$ random pairwise preferences (without repetitions) as follows: $x_i \succ x_j$ if $o(x_i)>o(x_j)$.
 This could represent a situation where drafts in the house perturb Alice's utility.